Sanja Musić Milanović: Private life

 Musić's father Ivan "Ive" Musić hails from Lišane Ostrovičke near Benkovac.
-Her mother Ana Matić is a Herzegovinian Croat from Broćanac near Neum.
+His mother Ana Matić is a Herzegovinian Croat from Broćanac near Neum.

 Musić met Zoran Milanović at a New Year's Eve party in 1991 and married him in 1994.
 They have two children.

 In 2014, when Musić was a guest on the Croatian Radio show Izaberi zdravlje, she sparked controversy after she stated: "When it's said that brown bread that we recommend is more expensive than white bread, it initially is more expensive, but you can simply cut brown bread into thinner slices."
 The media later compared the statement to "Let them eat cake", calling Musić the Croatian Marie Antoinette.

 In 2022, Musić sparked another controversy when the media discovered that she pressured teachers and the principal of the Classical Gymnasium in Zagreb, which her son attended, in order to increase her son's final grade at the end of the school year from 4 to 5 (with 5 being the highest grade).